Girl Meets Fire

 Instructions

-• In a bowl, cream butter and sugar until light and fluffy
+• In a bowl, cream butter, lard and sugar until light and fluffy

-• Incorporate the flour mixture into the butter mixture.
+• Incorporate the flour mixture with the creamed butter.

 • Spoon half of the batter into the baking dish.
 Use an offset spatula to move the batter in the pan to ensure evenness.